 Deputy Director, Lesotho Family Medicine Specialty Training Program

 Dr. Sebaka Malope grew up in Mafeteng.
 He graduated from medical school at the University of the Free State, South Africa in 2004.
 After graduation, Dr. Malope interned at Mofumahadi anapo Mopedi Hospital in Witsieshoek, South Africa, then was a senior houseman at Queen Elizabeth II Hospital.
 Following his work at QE II, Dr. Malope worked as a general practitioner at Maseru Private Hospital.
 Dr. Malope has been called a terrific and honest physician.
 He always wanted “to be part of the team that is meant to revolutionize health care services in Lesotho either through teaching or practicing in the country” and hoped that “everyone would aspire to better standards always for Basotho.”
-He joined the Lesotho Family Medicine Specialty Training Program as a registrar in 2007 and when he graduated in November 2011 he became the first medical specialist ever who completed postgraduate training in Lesotho.
-Since January 2012 he is the LeBoHA-FMSTP Deputy-Director.
+He joined the Lesotho Family Medicine Specialty Training Program as a registrar in 2007, and when he graduated in November 2011, he became the first medical specialist to complete postgraduate training in Lesotho.
+Since January 2012, he has been the LeBoHA-FMSTP Deputy Director.

 Douglas W. Keene, MD, MPH, DTMH

 Faculty, Lesotho Family Medicine Specialty Training Program